 'La Déesse' rhymes with 'Ah, say yes' - it's French and derived from my real name in the same way that 'Hergé' is derived from 'Georges Remi.'
 Other than that, I choose not to use my real name online except with close friends and confidantes.
 I'm an eccentric bluestocking from New Zealand.
 I used to be a secondary school teacher of English, Media Studies and French, but had to give it up because the stress and depression got to be too much.

-I live in the downstairs of my parents' house (an arrangement for which I'm grateful, but I lament that it ever became necessary) with my two cats, Pearl and Teddy.
+I live in the downstairs of my parents' house (an arrangement for which I'm grateful, but I lament that it ever became necessary) with my cat, Pearl.
 Pearl is beautiful and intelligent but crabby.
-Teddy is cute and affectionate but a mental midget.

 I have a mother, a father and a sister, and one surviving, very durable grandmother.